ayush268/ACA_Project/README.md

 Date - 19th Feb, 2017
     Use the zeroMQ or zmq library of python
     Create game Passing_the_Parcel with other scripts and Collatz Conjecture

+Date - 21st Mar, 2017
+    Started with Linux from Scratch.